arnau/sqlite-toml-vtab/README.md

 A SQLite extension exposing [TOML](https://toml.io/) files as a virtual table.

 WARNING: This extension is a toy project and you should not expect any active maintenance.
+It depends on [sqlite-loadable-rs](https://github.com/asg017/sqlite-loadable-rs) which is unstable.

+Using the feature `rlib` the extension can be used as a rust lib, loadable using [rusqlite](https://github.com/rusqlite/rusqlite).

 ## Getting started

 The examples below assume a set of TOML files containing a recipe each with a shape such as:

 ```toml
 name = "Yorkshire pudding"